 If you are thinking that it is an internal affair, think again.
 This festival is equally popular among sports enthusiasts worldwide and why not?
 It features some of the most exciting sports on the go.

 So set your sails for India to make February a month to remember.
 Your time here will be in harmony with your rushing adrenaline and it’s not just about sports.

 Yes, there are different elements to this festival, including fairs and exhibitions.
-Furthermore to get to learn about the importance of cultural tourism in India truly makes it one hell of an opportunity.
+Furthermore, to learn about the importance of cultural tourism in India truly makes it one hell of an opportunity.
 Did that push your excitement button like crazy?
 Well, then you know what to do.

 HEMIS FESTIVAL, JAMMU, AND KASHMIR

-Ladakh in Jammu and Kashmir is not just about the charms of landscapes, it an equally strong player in the sacred games too and Hemis festival proves that true.
+Ladakh in Jammu and Kashmir is not just about the charms of landscapes, it is an equally strong player in the sacred games too and the Hemis festival proves that true.

 Hemis festival is one of the few Indian festivals that happen to follow the Tibetan calendar.
 This aesthetically ravishing festival adorns the mountains and brings the barren desert to life.

 Hemis festival is the pride of the Hemis Monastery and professes the triumph of good over evil as its theme.
 Apparently, besides all the theatrical ecstasies that you can watch, dancing monks are a thing here too.